sounds, signals, studies, soul, ETC…

 In the process of compiling this list, I see a (possibly related) trends of steadily increasing creative control, and exponentially decreasing number of live performances.

-solo work (ongoing)
+solo work (perpetual)

-• usually under name “less
+• usually under name “LESS”

 Though I have stretches of creative inactivity, I have no plans (nor means) of disbanding with myself.

-Collaborations w/ Paul Howerton
+Pandemic Collaborations w/ Paul Howerton – 2021-2023

 In 2021, Paul and I started meeting on Zoom, kicking around synth/sampler/sound-design ideas.
 We soon arrived at the practice of “Braiding” in a DAW; limiting ourselves to 3 tracks, adding partially-overlapping segments to the exposed “end,” always growing the sound-scape timeline blindly forward.

-FmReader – 2018 ~ Present
+FmReader – 2018 ~ 2020

 Studio-only (for now) project bringing together Chris from DrawN and Dan from PowerLoader/Wormrider.
 My main compose-by-recording exercise, based in remote collaboration on cloud-synced DAW sessions